Exact recovery of planted cliques in semi-random graphs: Introduction

 \subsection{Proof Idea}

 Our algorithm is based on rounding a SDP solution.
-The basic idea is to show that the vectors corresponding to the planted set $\mathcal{S}$ are ``clustered" together.
-This is shown by bounding the contribution of the vectors towards the SDP mass from the rest of the graph (i.e. everything except $\mathcal{G}\brac{\mathcal{S}}$).
+The basic idea is to show that the vectors corresponding to the planted set $\mathcal{S}$ are ``long''.
+In the integral solution we have exactly $k$ long vectors which correspond to the set $\mathcal{S}$, in our solution we show that the vertices corresponding to the ``long'' vectors form a subset of $\mathcal{S}$ (the planted clique).
+This is shown by bounding the contribution of the vectors towards the SDP mass from the rest of the graph (i.e., everything except $\mathcal{G}\brac{\mathcal{S}}$).
+The decomposable nature of the SDP objective (Equation \ref{eq:sdp1}) into multiple sums corresponding to different subgraphs is leveraged here.
 This allows us to exploit the geometry of vectors to recover a part of the planted clique.
-This is possible only because the subgraph $\mathcal{G}\brac{\mathcal{V}\setminus \mathcal{S}}$, which is a combination of expanders, low-degree graphs etc. and thus is a sparse graph by construction (\prettyref{step:two}, \prettyref{step:five}, \prettyref{step:six}) and the random bipartite subgraph $\mathcal{G}\brac{\mathcal{S} \times \mathcal{V} \setminus \mathcal{S}}$ (\prettyref{step:two}) will not have any dense sets either.
-Thus qualitatively the SDP should put most of the mass on the edges of $\mathcal{S}$.
-We show for a ``large" range of input parameters, this indeed happens.
+This is possible only because the subgraph $\mathcal{G}\brac{\mathcal{V}\setminus \mathcal{S}}$, which is a combination of expanders, low-degree graphs etc. and thus is a sparse graph by construction (Steps \ref{step:five} or \ref{step:six}) and the random bipartite subgraph $\mathcal{G}\brac{\mathcal{S} \times \mathcal{V} \setminus \mathcal{S}}$ (Step \ref{step:two} of the model construction) will not have any dense sets either.
+Thus qualitatively the SDP should put most of the mass on the vertices of $\mathcal{S}$.
+We study the range of input parameters when this happens.

-The rest of the vertices can be recovered using a greedy algorithm.
-Note that for this to work, we crucially use the orthogonality constraints added for each non-edge pair (equation \prettyref{eq:extra_constraint}) and this additional recovery step works only because the planted set is a clique and not an arbitrary dense subgraph.
+Once we have recovered a subset of $\mathcal{S}$, the rest of the vertices can be recovered using a greedy algorithm.
+Let $\mathcal{T}$ denote the set of long vectors obtained by rounding the SDP \ref{sdp:dks} such that $\mathcal{T} \subseteq \mathcal{S}$, the remaining vertices of $\mathcal{S}$ can be obtained by iterating over vertices in $\mathcal{V} \setminus \mathcal{T}$ and checking if it has an edge with all vertices of $\mathcal{T}$ and completing the clique this way.
+Note that for this to work, we crucially use the orthogonality constraints added for each non-edge pair (Equation \ref{eq:extra_constraint}) and this additional recovery step works only because the planted set is a \kclique~and not an arbitrary dense subgraph.
+The recovery procedure is explained in Section \ref{sec:recovery} of the paper.